run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-global-manager.md

 --------------------------

-To register the Global manager, it's necessary to previously register the CITSmart Event Monitor connection, time, occurrence category, automatic action and the CITSmart Inventory connection.
+To register the Global manager, it's necessary to previously register the 4biz Event Monitor connection, time, occurrence category, automatic action and the 4biz Inventory connection.

 Procedure
 -------------